-Whilst many foams are made of recycled and recyclable materials, they are more difficult to process than corrugated cardboard.
-However, foam packaging can be used over multiple trips, improving their sustainability, and as they can prevent serious damage to parts or components (which may then end up in landfill) they can be a sensible choice for many applications.
+Whilst many foams use recycled and recyclable materials, they are more difficult to process than corrugated cardboard.
+However, foam packaging can be used over multiple trips, improving sustainability.
+As they can prevent severe damage to parts or components (which may, as a result, end up in landfill), they can be a sensible choice for many applications.

-Will composite packs help prevent damage to my products in transit?
+Do composite packs help prevent damage in transit?

-Composite packs can be engineered to provide specific levels of protection for your products.
-This includes using specialist software to precisely calculate the amount and type of foam required to protect from specific handling conditions.
-As such, they can often completely eradicate any issues you are having with product damage during shipping.
+Composite packs can provide specific levels of protection for your products.
+It is even possible to use specialist software to precisely calculate the amount and type of foam required to protect from particular handling conditions.
+As such, they can often wholly eradicate any issues you have with product damage during shipping.

-If you use corrugated cardboard (or Correx®) for your outer composite packaging, you can choose to have this printed using a number of different techniques.
-This allows for simple logos, instructions and even complex graphics and diagrams to be added to your packaging.
+Using corrugated cardboard (or Correx®) for your outer composite packaging, you can have this printed using several different techniques.
+Printing allows the addition of simple logos, instructions, and even complex graphics and diagrams to your packaging.